 Who Can Apply For A Child Arrangements Order?

 A child’s mother or father may apply directly to the court for an order as well as anyone with parental responsibility.
-Other individuals, including grandparents must first ask the court for permission to apply for an order.
+Other individuals, including grandparents and step-parents who have obtained parental responsibility must first ask the court for permission to apply for an order.

-What Factors Does The Court Take Into Account Before Deciding On Child Arrangements?
+What Factors Does The Court Consider Before Deciding On Child Arrangements?

 The important thing to remember is that the welfare of the child is the court’s paramount concern.
 It will not make an order it does not believe to be in the child’s interest.
-Judges will therefore consider matters such as:
+Judges use the so-called ‘welfare checklist’ contained in s1 of The Children Act.
+They will therefore consider matters such as:

 • Educational and emotional needs